Skip to content

 Tip

-To avoid hardcoding your API key into the task definition JSON see how to add environment variables to the container definition.
-The API key must be stored as plain text, not the key-value pair dictionary that it is formatted in by default.
+To avoid hardcoding your API key into the task definition JSON see how to add sensitive data using AWS secrets manager to the container definition.

 Before creating a service, you first need to register a task definition.
 You can do that using the register-task-definition command in the AWS CLI.
 Here is an example: